zmagyar/doublylinkedlist/README.md

 We have prepared a linked list implementation in `TypeScript`.

+Once you've cloned the repository all you need to do is:

+    npm install
+    npm run test

+You'll have to see the failing tests which you'll have to make succeed.

 Your task is to finish the implementation of the public methods:
 `each`, `insert`, `reverse`, `sort`.
 There are different levels, you don't have to impolement all the functions.